nicolas-d-desalvio/seismicity_bursts_southern_california/README.md

 This Jupyter Notebook demonstrates the seismicity burst identifcation calculation.
 It is for the burst shown in Figure 2 of the paper.

-Requires the QTM 12 MAD catalog, "qtm_final_12dev.hypo", and which is available at https://scedc.caltech.edu/data/qtm-catalog.html as well as the Zenodo repository above.
+Requires the QTM 12 MAD catalog, "qtm_final_12dev.hypo", and which is available at https://scedc.caltech.edu/data/qtm-catalog.html as well as the Zenodo repository below.

+DeSalvio, N., Fan, W., Barbour, A., & Hardebeck, J. (2026).
+Seismicity Burst Identification Example From "Compact Seismicity Bursts Have Different Characteristics from Regional Seismicity".
+Zenodo. https://doi.org/10.5281/zenodo.18944190

 QTM Catalog Citations:

 Ross, Z.E., Trugman, D.T., Hauksson, E., and P.M.
 Shearer (2019).
 Searching for Hidden Earthquakes in Southern California.
 Science. doi: 10.1126/science.aaw6888

 SCEDC.
 (2013).
 Southern California Earthquake Data Center. doi: 10.7909/C3WD3xH1